HibaFatimaA/HibaFatimaA/README.md

 - 👀 I’m interested in cats, math, and colourful sunsets
-- 🌱 I’m currently learning math, eocnomics, business, computer science
+- 🌱 I’m currently learning math, computer science, econonics, and business administration
 - 💞️ I’m looking to collaborate on anything that helps expand my skills
-- 📫 How to reach me :
+- 📫 How to reach me: